Children's Comprehensive Bible Question Quiz

 c.
 A collection of many books bound together.

-c.
-The Bible is a collection of many books bound together.
+The Bible is a collection of many books bound together in one volume with two divisions.

 Who are these Bible characters?